elleinadseer/w1-semantic-refactoring/README.md

 ## Refactoring
 Lessons learned about refactoring code based on the completion of this project:
 - How to fix broken anchor links by attaching an Id to a section.
-- How to fix repeating code by combining repetitive type selectors into a grouping selector.
+- How to fix repeating code by combining repetitive type selectors into grouping selectors.
 - How to convert images defined into CSS into HTML code.
 Doing this allowed me to add an alt text to this image.
 - How to simplify a section class into an img class.
-(Please refers to credits as to how I learned about this.)
 - The importance of ordering headings sequentially.

 I also learned to make classes more semantically convenient.
 Examples:
-- Re-naming classes for better clarity (i.e. renaming the banner image from "hero" to "banner" and "benefit-lead" to "lead-generation" to create a more consistent naming scheme through out the entire code.)
+- Re-naming classes for better clarity (i.e. "benefit-lead" to "lead-generation" to create a more consistent naming scheme through out the entire code.)
 - Changing a type selector into a descendent selector in order to make the purpose of the selector more semantically clear.

 ## Usage